robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-1-ect-evidence.md

 An effective teacher will make this connection explicit, linking new material to what has been previously studied and learned by using some of these techniques:

 - Verbally making the link: “We’re going to talk about compound sentences today.
 Do you remember last week when we spoke about simple sentences?”
-- Demonstrating how the new idea links to previously studied material with examples: “The first step I use is to make sure my sentence is an independent clause which we practised in last week's lesson.”
+- Demonstrating how the new idea links to previously studied material with examples: “The first step I use is to make sure my sentence is an independent clause which we practised in last week’s lesson.”
 - Using “link” activities which remind pupils of the learning from previous lessons: “You are going to write four simple sentences about your trip to the zoo.
 First, we are going to make a bullet point list of what to include ‒ you will need 1) subject 2) verb 3) object.

 ### Effective teachers use modelling to help pupils understand new processes and ideas